nikkNizz/Drawish/README.md

 Clicking on a zoomed pixel with the **right** mouse button, it will be replaced with the active color, or draw with the active color by holding down the right mouse button.
 Clicking with the **left** mouse button, to get information about the rgb color of the pixel.
 Remove the enlarged area with another right-click on the image.
-*Disable grid on right click from the menu [Edit->No grid on right click]*

 ##### Double the pixels or Increase by 10%.
 If there is an active selection these functions applies to the selection, otherwise they applie to the entire image.
-From the "Sizes->Quadruple the pixel" menu you can increase the image with the pixels doubled in width and height.
+From the "Sizes->Quadruple the pixel" menu (or ALT + Q) you can increase the image with the pixels doubled in width and height.
 The image can be enlarged several times without loss of quality, but it is not a zoom, but an image modification.
-In the same way, to divide the pixels, use the **"Sizes->Divide by 4"** menu.
+In the same way, to divide the pixels, use the **"Sizes->Divide by 4"** menu (ALT + D).
-From the "Sizes->Increment 10%" menu you can increase image size by 10% without loss.
+From the "Sizes->Increment 10%" (ALT + Y) menu you can increase image size by 10% without loss.
 To reduce the image again, use scaling in this case.

 ##### Scaling
 Increase (or decrease) the image size by scaling it from the menu "Sizes->Sizes" with loss of quality.